-I view therapy as an opportunity for individuals to explore greater self-awareness and develop skills and tools to make positive changes in their life.
-Adolescence is a pivotal time in development and I truly enjoy partnering with teens as they take on this challenge.
+I view therapy as an opportunity for people to explore greater self-awareness and develop skills and tools to make positive changes in their life.
+I have a particular interest in both perinatal/postpartum mental health as well as adolescence.
+These are both times when individuals undergo significant changes both internally as well as in their environment, and I truly enjoy helping people navigate these new paths.

 I moved back to the Twin Cities in 2016 after spending some time away living in various parts of the country.
-When I’m not working with clients I’m busy exploring the Twin Cities, getting fresh air, spending time with my family, and going on walks with my big scruffy dog.
+When I’m not working with clients I’m busy exploring the Twin Cities, getting fresh air, spending time with my two little kids, and going on walks with my big scruffy dog.

 Bachelor’s Degree: The University of Puget Sound - Tacoma, WA

 Master’s Degree: The University of North Carolina at Chapel Hill - Chapel Hill, NC

 William E. and Catherine M. Cummins Award - University of North Carolina School of Social Work

 I work with individuals across the spectrum of age, ability, race, ethnicity, gender, and sexual orientation.